 Did You Know...

-The dose of radiation used is very low and is considered safe.
+The dose of radiation used in mammography is very low and is considered safe.

 Mammography may cause some discomfort, but the discomfort lasts only a few seconds.
 Mammography should be scheduled at a time during the menstrual period when the breasts are less likely to be tender.